ayudhaamari/real-waste-classification-cnn/README.md

 ## 🔮 Future Improvements

-We're constantly working to enhance our waste classification system.
-Some areas we're exploring include:
+The project team is constantly working to enhance the waste classification system.
+Some areas being explored include:

 - Implementing object detection to classify multiple waste items in a single image
 - Expanding the dataset to include more diverse waste types